 Use shorter check-in times for highest security applications only.
-DO NOT enter a time of 00 hours, 00 minutes.
+00 hours, 00 minutes is an illegal entry and will not be accepted.

 The Reporting Delay sets the rate at which a subscriber's own signals are transmitted.
 The default value is 10 seconds; transmissions are sent at least 10 seconds apart (this helps to meter traffic on the system).
 The range is 0 (no delay, not recommended) to 330 seconds.
 During this delay, Zone activations will be accumulated and included in one packet, reducing the amount of radio traffic.